starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “Well, you handle sales."

 “I might have tried to sell that a few years ago.
 But things are different.
 We have the confetti factory now.
 And two dozen employees.
 The dozen employees without a wit of initiative in them.
-These days I don't wan't to ask what I can sell.
+These days I don't want to ask what I can sell.
 I want to know what will sell.
 And a decapitated frog noise won't move.

 “Not that I don't value your talents.
 Your refinement of confetti manufacture has been an art.
 Twice the colors and half the cost eh?
 When are you going to get my stuff to glow in the dark, huh?
 Or integrate it with a cell phone app?”